Ma-Lab-Berkeley/deep-representation-learning-book/README.md

 - Start an HTTP server using `uv run python3 -m http.server <PORT>`.
 (The constant `<PORT>` represents a free port and is otherwise completely arbitrary; one possibility is `13579`.)
 - Navigate to `http://localhost:<PORT>/index.html`.

+Note: The AI helper calls a variety of different models by making queries to a [Cloudflare Worker](https://workers.cloudflare.com/) proxy.
+We use this proxy because we do not want to expose API keys to everyone.
+As such, the worker will unfortunately not be open-sourced.
+If you really need access, talk to [Druv](https://druvpai.github.io/).

 ## Raising an Issue

 ### Prerequisites for Raising an Issue